Bugs5382/node-hl7-client/README.md

 - No dependencies, making this ultra-fast.
 - Automatically re-connect, re-subscribe, or retry sending
 - Written in typescript and published with heavily commented type definitions
-- Intuitive API with named parameters instead of positional

 ## Table of Contents